GeoMOER/geoAI/docs/units/_spotlight01/spotlight01-02_important_files_and_folders.md

 The most important file for your webpage.
 If you change something there, you need to build the site again with "bundle exec jekyll serve" for changes to take effect.

-In this file you set e.g.
+In this file you set e.g.:
 * the url for your page.
 If this url is wrong, everything will become a mess.
 If you serve your page on github, include the GitHub url here.
 * collections_dir: directory in /docs where Jekyll looks for pages to display.
 * :collections and :defaults - set the structure of your page.
 Make your collection content appear there, otherwiese they will not be displayed in the page.